Public pension in Germany: Everything you need to know about it

 Note: This check is only about a general ability to work, not whether you can continue in your current job.
 You may be forced to take a job in a different field where you can still work.

-You must have been insured with the public pension for 5 total years of your life (these 5 years do not need to be contiguous) and paid pension insurance for 3 out of the last 5 years before the illness or disability request.
+You must have been insured with the public pension for five years of your life (these 5 years do not need to be contiguous) and paid pension insurance for 3 out of the last 5 years before the illness or disability request.
 And you must be under the regular retirement age to obtain such a pension.
 Whether you have a partial or a full disability pension determines your pension entitlement.

 If you are young or have not yet spent much time working in Germany, you will not have been able to accumulate many pension points.
 In this case, your disability pension will be increased by the so-called additional calculation period (called 'Zurechnungszeit' in German).
-Therefore German pension insurance calculates the average value of your previous contributions for the period from the beginning of your incapacity for work until you reach the regular retirement age.
+Therefore, German pension insurance calculates the average value of your previous contributions from the beginning of your incapacity for work until you reach the regular retirement age.
 The fictitious pension points calculated in this way are then added to the calculation of your disability pension.

 Widow(er)'s pension

-In Germany, there is also a widow(er)'s pension that is linked to the build-up size of the official state pension.
+In Germany, there is also a widow(er)'s pension linked to the build-up size of the official state pension.
 For younger people, this is quite insufficient, especially if you have children and absolutely when there is just one income earner.
-Therefore in these cases, you need to consider additional coverage by private life insurance.
+Therefore, in these cases, you need to consider additional coverage by private life insurance.
 This is available at a low cost.
 See here for an article that provides insight into the size and cost of the insurance.

-Note: Whether you actually lived together or separately is irrelevant.
+Note: Whether you lived together or separately is irrelevant.
 But if you were only engaged, lived together without marriage, or were only married religiously in Germany, you will not be entitled to a widow(er)'s pension.

 There are two types of pension for a widow(er): the small and the large pension.

 • You receive a small pension if you are younger than 47, and you are neither disabled nor without a child.
-The widow(er) receives 25 % of the deceased spouse's built-up pension for up to 24 months after their death.
+The widow(er) receives 25 % of the deceased spouse's built-up pension for up to 24 months after death.

-• You are entitled to a large pension if you are either older than 47, disabled, or raising a child either on your own or a child of the deceased who is younger than 18 years old (unless they are disabled in which case their age is irrelevant).
-The widow(er) is in this case entitled to receive 55 % of their deceased spouse's pension until they die.
+• You are entitled to a large pension if you are either older than 47, disabled, or raising a child either on your own or a child of the deceased who is younger than 18 years old (unless they are disabled, in which case their age is irrelevant).
+The widow(er) is, in this case, entitled to receive 55 % of their deceased spouse's pension until they die.

 Accruing pension points in times of unemployment

-Even with good qualifications and a high level of motivation, it can still happen that you are unemployed for a certain period of time.
+Even with suitable qualifications and a high level of motivation, it can still happen that you are unemployed for a certain period of time.
 In this case, in Germany, you will not only receive unemployment benefits (if you meet the requirements), but you can also continue to earn pension points.

 If you have contributed compulsorily for a longer time during the 5 years before claiming unemployment benefits, you could get these benefits for longer.
-However, how long you get such benefits depends also on your age:
+However, how long you get such benefits also depends on your age:

 unemployment-benefits-by-on-age